openmopac/mopac-archive/README.rst

 forked MOPAC 5 in the early-1990's to support Cray computers and add new features, and the latest release of their fork is MOPAC 5.022mn from 2015.
 MOPAC 5.022mn was released under an Apache license, and a copy is included in this archive with the same license.

+The data directory contains the reference data sets used for testing and training the PM6 and PM7 models in MOPAC.
+These sets are the best available proxies for the actual data used in fitting these models and should be quite accurate, although the precise sets and the PARAM input files used in the fitting process were not retained for posterity.